Semiramis: In later traditions

 Although negative portrayals did exist, generally, Semiramis was viewed positively before the rise of Christianity.
 During the Middle Ages, she became associated with promiscuity and lustfulness.
 One story claimed that she had an incestuous relationship with her son, justified it by passing a law to legitimize parent-child marriages, and invented the chastity belt to deter any romantic rivals before he eventually killed her.
 This seems to have appeared first in the reign of Augustus in the Universal History of Pompeius Trogus, which survives only in the later epitome of Justin; the circulation of the story was likely popularized in the fifth century by Orosius in his universal history, Seven Books of History Against the Pagans, which has been described as an "anti-pagan polemic".

+The sixth-century historian John Malalas has an account of Semiramis, mixing her with Rhea wife of Kronos; in this version, she is both the wife and mother of Ninus.

 In the Divine Comedy (Inferno V), Dante places Semiramis among the souls of the lustful in the Second Circle of Hell.
 She appears in Petrarch's Triumph of Love (canto III, verse 76).
 She is one of three women exemplifying "evil love", the other two being Byblis and Myrrha.

-She is included in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio that was composed in 13611362.
-It is notable as the first collection devoted exclusively to biographies of women in Western literature.
-Semiramis always was admired for her martial and political achievements.